 - Cautionary note about small numbers - Due to a larger degree of statistical fluctuation in small numbers, great care should be taken when assessing apparent differences involving small numbers and measures based on small numbers.

-Numerator: Number of males/ females/ persons aged 50, 55 or 65 years who participated in the National Bowel Cancer Screening Program between July 2014 and June 2015
+Numerator: Number of males/ females/ persons aged 50-74 years who participated in the National Bowel Cancer Screening Program between 1 January 2016 and 31 December 2017

-Denominator: Number of males/ females/ persons aged 50, 55 or 65 years who were invited to participate in the National Bowel Cancer Screening Program between July 2014 and June 2015
+Denominator: Number of males/ females/ persons aged 50-74 years who were invited to participate in the National Bowel Cancer Screening Program between 1 January 2016 and 31 December 2017

 Detail of analysis: Per cent

-Source: Compiled by PHIDU based on data provided by the Department of Health from the National Bowel Cancer Screening Program, 2014/15.
+Source: Compiled by PHIDU based on data provided by the Department of Health from the National Bowel Cancer Screening Program, 2016 and 2017.